ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 and therefore is to be ignored).
 This document does not define any parameters for the connect-udp-listen header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

+# The proxy-public-address Response Header Field {#response}
+Upon accepting the request, the "proxy-public-address" response header, MUST contain the IP and the UDP port which are allocated to the client by the proxy in the format {IP-Address}:{UDP-Port}

 # Proxy behavior